josefsbreakfast/Polaris-Protocol/Disruption_Kit/Containment_Scripts/Counter_Nudges/♨️_slow_burn_tactics.md

 # ♨️ Slow Burn Tactics
 **First created:** 2025-08-05 | **Last updated:** 2025-10-04
-*Counter-nudge methods of cumulative resistance designed to exhaust containment systems without escalation*
+*Counter-nudge methods of cumulative resistance designed to exhaust containment systems without escalation.*

 ---

 ## ✨ Overview

 Slow burn tactics are a form of resistance calibrated to exhaust containment systems over time without triggering major escalations.
 They exploit bureaucratic inertia, attention scarcity, and metadata dependencies.
 Their power lies in cumulative disruption, not singular impact.
 Like snowflakes, one may be tolerable — but many may feel like an avalanche.

 ---